paulnguyen/cmpe172/labs/lab2/README.md

 * https://github.com/spring-guides/gs-testing-web
 * https://assertj.github.io/doc

-1. Build and Deploy to GCP GKE the spring-test project based on https://spring.io/guides/gs/testing-web.
-You may use the code sniplets below (modified from the Tutorial Page).
+1. Build and Test the spring-test project based on https://spring.io/guides/gs/testing-web.
+You may use the code snippets below (modified from the Tutorial Page).

 2. Generate a new Gradle project as follows: